 We provide sensitive, supportive and professional family violence services, including counselling, dispute resolution, group programs and referral options.

 Family violence affects people from all walks of life.
 While family violence can happen in many different family relationships, it is overwhelmingly women and children who experience violence, and men who use it.

-People who identify as lesbian, gay, transgender, intersex and queer (LGBTIQ) can also experience violence and abuse, including include sexual assault, family violence, controlling behaviour and particular types of violence based on sexuality, gender or identity.
+People who identify as lesbian, gay, bisexual, transgender, intersex and/or queer (LGBTIQ) can also experience violence and abuse, including include sexual assault, family violence, controlling behaviour and particular types of violence based on sexuality, gender or identity.

 We also know that conflict in some families includes verbal and physical abuse from adolescent or adult children.
 It can be very difficult for parents to recognise when their adolescent is behaving violently.
 If parents or other family members feel scared, intimidated, manipulated or are physically hurt, this is abusive and violent behaviour.

-Other groups of people can also experience violence, including Indigenous women, women from culturally and linguistically diverse backgrounds, the elderly and people with disabilities.
+Other groups of people can also experience violence, including Aboriginal and Torres Strait Islander women, women from culturally and linguistically diverse backgrounds, the elderly and people with disabilities.